MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 2. Install MLFlow by running `pip install mlflow` or `pip install -r requirements.txt`.
 3. Launch the MLFlow server using the command `mlflow server`.

 Once the MLFlow server is running, you can access the results through a web interface.
 It provides an overview of all the tracked experiments and allows you to compare different models and their evaluation metrics.
-By leveraging MLFlow, you can easily identify and select the best-performing model for your specific use case, based on the analysis of various training runs.
+With MLFlow, you can easily identify and select the best-performing model for your specific use case, based on the analysis of various training runs.

 ![experiments](resources/mlflow_experiment_view_table.png)

-When a model is selected for deployment on our production systems, it can be registered in the 'Model Registry'.
+When a model is selected for deployment on our production systems, it can be registered in the Model Registry`.
 This is a central repository for managing and versioning machine learning models.
 We used it to track and store different versions of our models for easy comparison and deployment.
 It has streamlined our model management process and enabled collaboration between team members.
-The model registry integrated seamlessly with our deployment pipeline, ensuring that the selected models could be deployed to our Flat Price Assistant-WÜE application by setting the stage to "production" and loading them via API to the independently deployed backend (see detailed at [Architecture and Deployment](#architecture-and-model-deployment)).
-This allowed us to easily incorporate the latest models into our production application for rent price analysis in Würzburg.
+The model registry integrated seamlessly with our deployment pipeline, ensuring that the selected, latest models could be deployed to our Flat Price Assistant-WÜE application by setting the stage to "production" and loading them via API to the independently deployed backend, which is described more detailed at [Architecture and Deployment](#architecture-and-model-deployment).

 ![model_registry](resources/mlflow_model_registry.png)

-### Data Augmentation
+### Syntactic Data Generation

-To expand our limited dataset, we employed data augmentation techniques.
-We utilized a Generative Adversarial Network (GAN) specifically designed for tabular data called `CTGAN`.
-This GAN can be trained on an existing dataset and generate new data instances that possess similar characteristics, effectively increasing the size of the dataset.
-To facilitate this process, we developed a comprehensive pipeline that integrates the training and evaluation procedures with augmented data.
-The implementation is available in the following Jupyter Notebook: [train_and_eval_modules.ipynb](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb).
+To extend our limited data set, we applied data augmentation techniques.
+We used a Generative Adversarial Network (GAN) specifically designed for tabular data, called `CTGAN`.
+This GAN can be trained on an existing dataset and generate new data instances with similar characteristics, effectively increasing the size of the dataset.
+To facilitate this process, we have developed a pipeline that integrates syntetic data generation with training and evaluation procedures.
+The implementation is available in the following Jupyter notebook: [train_and_eval_modules.ipynb](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/train_and_eval_models.ipynb).

-Please note that the tabular GAN was exclusively trained using the training data.
+Note: the tabular GAN was exclusively trained using the training data.
 No information from the validation or test dataset was utilized for generating the augmented samples.
 Although there is potential for data augmentation using `CTGAN`, our experiments clearly demonstrated that the mean absolute error (MAE) did not improve across any of the models.
 We generated additional rows ranging from 0 to 1000 for training purposes and evaluated their performance on "untouched" data.
 Obviously, the benchmark from MAE=286 (on the validation data) remained consistent in all experimental setups.
 For this reason, data augmentation with CTGAN was not applied in the final system.

 ![plot2](resources/syntetic_data_for_train_impact.png)

 ### Hyperparameter tuning

 We performed a hyperparameter study for all models.
-The hyperparameter tuning code can be found in the `train_and_eval_models.ipynb` notebook.
-We used the optimisation framework `Optuna` to determine the best parameters by performing a study using the validation data to optimise the input parameters for each model.
-The best_params obtained from hyperparameter tuning were stored as JSON files in the [hyperparameter_tuned](hyperparameter_tuned) folder.
-They can be used in the complete training pipeline of `train_and_eval_models.ipynb` by setting the input parameter `hpt=True`.
+The code for hyperparameter tuning  can be found in the `train_and_eval_models.ipynb` notebook.
+We used the optimization framework `Optuna` to determine the best parameters by performing a study using the validation data for each model.
+The `best_params` obtained from hyperparameter tuning were stored as JSON files in the [hyperparameter_tuned](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/hyperparameter_tuned) folder.
+They can be used in the complete training pipeline (see `train_and_eval_models.ipynb`) by setting the input parameter `hpt=True`.

 For each model, a study focused on finding the optimal hyperparameter.
 In particular, XGBoost, Random Forest (RF) and ElasticNet models, where there are more hyperparameters such as
 * n_estimators